40 years of breast milk research

 Read time: 2 minutes

 A history of progress

 Aptamil is committed to exploring and understanding the wonderful and unique properties of breast milk.
-That’s why our globally renowned scientists have been dedicated to pioneering research for 40 years.
+That’s why our globally renowned scientists have been dedicated to pioneering research for over 40 years.

-Over 250 talented scientists, including biologists, nutritionists, food technologists and doctors, work at our state-of-the-art research units – three in Europe and one in Australia – and collaborate closely with laboratories, universities and hospitals worldwide.
+More than 250 talented scientists, including biologists, nutritionists, food technologists and doctors, work at our state-of-the-art research units – three in Europe and one in Australia – and collaborate closely with laboratories, universities and hospitals worldwide.
 We’re also advised by an international panel of experts in paediatrics, allergy and immunology.
 These partnerships allow us to bring the very latest scientific thinking into our research.

 In the late 1970s a ground-breaking research programme was developed to decipher the various components and benefits of breast milk, and their effects on infant growth and healthy development, vastly improving our understanding of the nutritional needs of preterm babies.

 The 1980s heralded a decade of extraordinary breakthroughs.
 1982 saw the discovery of long chain polyunsaturated fatty acids (LCPs) in breast milk – nutrients important for brain and visual development.
 Further key developments in the dietary management of infant food and intolerances followed soon after.